For further information on Pupil Premium please contact Mrs L Rainey, Assistant Headteacher, Raising Standards Leader

 What is Pupil Premium

 We spend the pupil premium funding in line with our policy

 Year 7 Catch-up premium

-As well as Pupil Premium, the Government has made a commitment to provide additional funding (£500 per pupil) to schools for each year 7 pupil who did not achieve at least level 4 in the Key Stage 2 national curriculum tests in reading and/or mathematics.
+As well as Pupil premium, the Government has made a commitment to provide additional funding to schools for each year 7 pupil who did not achieve a scaled score of 100 in the Key Stage 2 national curriculum tests in reading and/or mathematics.
 At Sale High School we use the funding to deliver additional support, such as individual tuition or intensive support in small groups, for those pupils that most need it.

 - One-to-one support